Resources And Tips For Those Diagnosed With Acoustic Neuroma

 Cyberknife Patient Support Group – Another excellent resource.
 Experienced neurosurgeons will respond (on a voluntary basis) to questions about Cyberknife and radiotherapy generally.
 Again, post any you have questions free and read through previous posts as well as archived posts.

 House Ear Clinic – I believe House operates on more ANs than any other center in the country.
 They offer a free consultation (including MRI review) to any patient with an Acoustic Neuroma.
-Be warned, however, that they WILL want to operate on you.
-This is not the place to get balanced information about Cyberknife or Gamma Knife or any other radiation alternative.
+Be aware, however, that they WILL want to operate on you.
+This is not the place to get balanced treatment information about Cyberknife or Gamma Knife or any other radiation alternative.

 University of Pittsburgh - Department of Neurological Surgery – Fairly comprehensive source of AN treatment information, particularly with respect to radiotherapy.